Murder and manslaughter

 1.)
 The victim's sex is reported for the confirmed cases of lethal violence since 2011.
 In one of the cases in 2012, the victim's sex could not be established.

 Since 2002, when Brå started producing the statistics, the level of confirmed cases of lethal violence has fluctuated between 68 and 124 cases.
-From 2015 onwards, the number of cases has been at a higher level than in previous years,.
-The average of lethal violence for the period of 2002-2022 is 98 cases per year.
+Up until 2012, the development of the number of cases was marked by an overall downward trend with relatively large variations from year to year.
+From 2013 onwards, the number of cases has been at a higher level than in previous years, which has broken the downward trend.

 Sex

-In 2022, the victim was a female in 23 cases and a male in 93 cases.
-Compared to 2021, the number of female victims decreased with 1 case in 2022, while the number of male victims increased by 4 cases.
+In 2023, the victim was a female in 33 cases (27 per cent) and a male in 88 cases (73 per cent).
+Compared to 2022, the number of female victims increased with 10 cases in 2023, while the number of male victims decreased by 5 cases.

 Against someone in close relationship (partner or ex-partner)

-In 10 cases of confirmed lethal violence in 2022, victims and perpetrators were related by a close relationship (partner or ex-partner), which accounted for 9 per cent of all cases of lethal violence.
-In 2021, the corresponding number was 19 cases (17%)
+In 10 cases of the confirmed cases of lethal violence in 2023, victims and perpetrators were related by a close relationship (partner or ex-partner), which accounted for 8 per cent of all cases of lethal violence.
+In 2022, the corresponding number was also 10 cases (9 per cent).

-The number of cases of lethal violence against females in a close relationship in 2022 amounted to 10 cases, which equals 43 per cent of all cases of lethal violence with female victims during the year.
-There were no cases of lethal violence against men in a close relationship in 2022.
+The number of cases of lethal violence against women in a close relationship in 2023 amounted to 10 cases, which equals to 30 per cent of all cases of lethal violence with female victims during the year.
+The corresponding number for male victims in a close relationship in 2023 was zero cases.

 Use of firearms